ATAS ACCREDITED AGENTS reveal their top travel tips for 2020

 A winter holiday specialist, Emily is well-versed in the ways of Australian snow-seekers.
 "The majority of Australian skiers travel during school holidays, particularly those on the quest for that magic white Christmas in Japan, North America and Europe.
 2020-21 ski season pricing will be out early in 2020, and we already have people on waitlists for next ski season", she says.

 Hitting the slopes in emerging destinations is another great way to make the most of a peak season ski trip.
 So, where does Emily recommend?

 "Panorama in Canada is a great option for travellers looking for a lesser-known ski-in, ski-out destination.
 It's just four hours outside of Calgary, kids ski free all season, and accommodation in peak season is up to 50% off if you grab a super-early-bird deal," she advises.

 Another advantage of booking with an ATAS accredited travel agency like Snowscene, is that their relationships with airlines deliver further savings when airfares are bundled with ground arrangements.

-For Andrew Buerckner, Director at ATAS accredited Platinum Travel Corporation in Melbourne, the ideal way to avoid the peak season crush is to book a self-drive holiday.
+For Andrew Buerckner, Director at ATAS accredited Platinum Travel Corporation in Melbourne (VIC) the ideal way to avoid the peak season crush is to book a self-drive holiday.
 “Self-drive holidays are a great way to beat the crowds, especially if you’re prepared to go a little further afield," says Andrew.

 "Take Hawaii, for example.
 Skip Waikiki, for example, and hire a car to explore Oahu's beaches, craft breweries and botanic gardens.
 You’ll get to set your own pace, and have a head start on the local tour buses!” he adds.